<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 "We've had our fair share of fun on the big 690 over the years.
 This bike never fails to impress."

-It's certainly not the cheapest option out there, and many riders will be better suited with simpler/less powerful equipment, but no other 600cc+ machine on the market can outperform the 690 on dirt, pavement, and everything in between.
+It's certainly not the cheapest option , and many riders will be better suited with simpler/less powerful equipment, but no other 600cc+ machine on the market can outperform the 690 on dirt, pavement, and everything in between.

 Free Motorcycle Trip Kit